fossasia/Codeheat/README.md

 ## Contributor Onboarding Guide

-Follow these steps to join the FOSSASIA GitHub organization and the Codeheat team.
+Follow these steps to join the FOSSASIA GitHub organization.

 ### Step 1: Request to Join